• Skip to primary navigation

 Pre-heat your smoker to 225°F with a fruit wood such as cherry or apple or your other desired wood.
 Once the smoker temperature has leveled at 225° Fahrenheit, place the chicken atop the stand and beer directly onto the grill grates.

 Close the grill lid and smoke at 225°F for 1 hour and 15 minutes.
-This should get your chickens internal temperature to about 110 - 120°F.
+This should get your chickens internal temperature to about 110 - 120°F and give it that nice smoky flavor.

 The ½ full beer inside the chickens cavity makes the chicken cook slower than if the can wasn't in there.
 This is because air cannot freely circulate inside the chicken cooking it from the inside as well as the outside.